OlivierSohn/hamazed/README.md

   -h,--help                Show this help text -s,--serverOnly          Create - only - the server (no client).
 Incompatible
                            with --serverName.
-  -n,--serverName ARG      Connect to a server (use "localhost" to target your
+  -n,--serverName ARG      Connect to a server (use "0.0.0.0" to target your
                            machine).
 Incompatible with --serverOnly.
   -p,--serverPort ARG      Listening port number of the server to connect to, or
                            to create.
 Default is 10052.